 12 Tax-Return Mistakes To Avoid With Stock Options And ESPPs

-This tax season has the potential to be confusing if you sold stock in 2016.
+Although the tax legislation in Congress has no impact on 2017 taxes or tax returns, the 2018 tax season still has the potential to be confusing if you sold stock in 2017.

 Alert: For stock sales, you must file with your tax return IRS Form 8949 and Schedule D. To avoid overpaying taxes, be aware of the issues involving the cost basis for stock sales reported on IRS Form 1099-B.